1965 TVR 1800S

 FBD 2C was raced during 2010 and 2011 and was prepared for the 2012 season with an engine refresh, extra light flywheel and redesigned cooling system.
 It has not been raced since, but carefully stored and maintained by its owner.

 Eligible for a wide variety of attractive events in Europe and further afield, the TVR is also road legal and registered.
-Complete with an extensive history file, photographic record of the restoration and detailed build, set-up and running notes.
+Complete with an extensive history file, HTP papers from 2010, photographic record of the restoration and detailed build, set-up and running notes.
 Also a useful spares package, including a spare seat and harness for track day or road event use.

 A immaculate Brian James open trailer is also available by separate negotiation.